The Problem With The Crown Jewels, According To Queen Elizabeth

 Advertisement

-"There are some disadvantages to the crowns, but otherwise, they’re quite important things," the Queen reveals in a new Smithsonian Channel documentary about her coronation, which took place on June 2, 1953, almost 65 years ago.
-The Coronation will air on January 14.
+"There are some disadvantages to the crowns, but otherwise, they’re quite important things," the Queen reveals in a new BBC documentary about her coronation, which took place on 2nd June, 1953, almost 65 years ago.
+The documentary will air on BBC1 on January 14th.

 We know what you're thinking: "disadvantages"?
-While many folks would happily endure a bad hair day so long as it was caused by some priceless headgear, HRH may have a point.
-According to the website for the Tower of London, where the Crown Jewels are stored, the St. Edward's Crown weighs about an Advil-inducing five pounds, which "makes it a very heavy and tiring crown to wear."
-Oh, poo.
+While many people would happily endure a bad hair day so long as it was caused by some priceless headgear, HRH may have a point.
+According to the website for the Tower of London, where the Crown Jewels are stored, the St. Edward's Crown weighs about five pounds, which "makes it a very heavy and tiring crown to wear."

 That bulk is down to a solid gold frame, a regal purple velvet cap, a layer of fur, and the addition of 444 precious semi-precious stones, which were permanently affixed ahead of King George V's (the Queen's grandfather) coronation in 1911.
-Prior to that, the gems were rented and returned like some sort of royal version of Rent the Runway.
+Prior to that, the gems were rented and returned to the jewellers.

 To hear QEII tell it, the whole coronation experience was pretty rough.
 A preview of her documentary interview sees her describing various elements as "horrible" and "not very comfortable."
 But fear not: If Prince Charles got through Gordonstoun, he can get through this.